abirdas33/Route-Finder/README.md

 Route Finder is an android application that provides the user with the optimal path and sequence of places to be visited.
 The algorithm implemented to find this optimal solution is a variation of the classical Travelling Salesman Problem.
-The application uses Google Map services to locate places and find distances among them \newline
+The application uses Google Map services to locate places and find distances among them.

 Technologies used: